History of Brian Littrell in Timeline

 In 2004, Brian Littrell signed a solo deal with Reunion Records to record Christian music.

-In 2005, Brian Littrell released his solo album "Welcome Home" which sold over 100,000 copies in the US.
-His solo single, "In Christ Alone", went to No. 1 on the Christian charts that summer.
+In 2005, Brian Littrell released his solo album "Welcome Home", which sold over 100,000 copies in the US and reached No. 74 on the Billboard 200 charts.
+Also, his solo single "In Christ Alone" went to No. 1 on the Christian charts.

-In 2006, Brian Littrell released his contemporary Christian solo album, "Welcome Home".
+In 2006, Brian Littrell released his solo Christian album titled "Welcome Home".

-In 2006, Brian Littrell won a Dove Award for Inspirational Recorded Song of the Year for "In Christ Alone" along with Don Koch and Shawn Craig.
+In 2006, Brian Littrell won a Dove Award for Inspirational Recorded Song of the Year for "In Christ Alone."

-In 2008, Brian Littrell won a Dove Award for "By His Wounds" with Glory Revealed, and also won Special Event Album of the Year for Glory Revealed, a compilation album.
+In 2008, Brian Littrell won a Dove Award for "By His Wounds" with Glory Revealed, and also won Special Event Album of the Year for Glory Revealed.

 October 2009: Swine Flu Infection

-In October 2009, Brian Littrell became infected with swine flu, causing the cancellation of the Backstreet Boys This Is Us promotional tour.
+In October 2009, Brian Littrell contracted swine flu, leading to the cancellation of the Backstreet Boys' This Is Us promotional tour.

 December 6, 2010: Release of Brian Littrell's Family Christmas

-In 2010, Brian Littrell won a Dove Award for Special Event Album of the Year for Glory Revealed II.
+In 2010, Brian Littrell won the Special Event Album of the Year Dove Award for Glory Revealed II.

 December 6, 2011: Release of Christmas with the Littrells